Financial Services Guide

 What other benefits do Financial Spectrum and my financial adviser receive from product providers?

-Financial Spectrum is proud to be independently owned and does not earn commission from any of the financial products that it may recommend to you as part of our advice.
+Financial Spectrum is proud to be privately owned and does not earn commission from any of the financial products that it may recommend to you as part of our advice.
 It is a firm policy of Financial Spectrum that in addition to not receiving any monetary commission on any financial products that are recommended to you, neither Financial Spectrum Pty Ltd or your financial adviser will receive any additional non-monetary benefits such as assistance with expenses, complimentary or subsidised attendance to events, or other rewards such as gift vouchers and tickets to sporting and entertainment events.

 Further details on remuneration and benefits relation to Financial Services